A recent revitalization of Gastown Vancouver, the city’s oldest neighbourhood, has added some refinement to the mix.

 - Professional guide

-- Visit to Vancouver’s main attractions (Stanley Park, Granville Island, Chinatown and Gastown Vancouver)
+- Visit Vancouver and its main attractions (Stanley Park, Granville Island, Chinatown and Gastown Vancouver)

 Duration: Up to 48 Hours | Cost: from $59.00